Cyber Resilience Act (CRA) - no time to wait

 00:10:10: To rely on an open source project.

-00:10:12: Yeah, of course.
+00:10:13: Yeah, of course.

-00:10:13: I mean, for almost all open source projects, they have been refued by lots and
+00:10:13: I mean, for almost all open source projects, they have been reviewed by lots and lots of people over the time.

 00:10:20: I mean, we're talking about projects like the Linux kernel or open SSL or similar projects.

-00:10:25: They are not some smaller projects done by one or two people.
+00:10:26: They are not some smaller projects done by one or two people.

 00:10:28: Those are huge projects used by huge companies.

-00:10:31: So of course you benefit from the experience that's there in those projects.
+00:10:32: Of course, you benefit from the experience that's there in those projects.

-00:10:36: And this is also something that's important.
+00:10:37: And this is also something that's important.

-00:10:38: We do not want to reinvent the wheel.
+00:10:39: We do not want to reinvent the wheel.

-00:10:40: We want to base on established secure standards.
+00:10:40: We want to base on established, secure standards.

 00:10:44: Establish IT standards.